Symplectic $(-2)$ spheres and the symplectomorphism group of small rational 4-manifolds, I: Level 2 stratification of when Lg

 Next, we analyze the possible square 0 classes in the decomposition.
 From the analysis above, we only need to deal with the case that either $p'=0$ or $q'=0$.
-The case $p'=0$ can be similarly excluded, which only leaves the case $q'=0$.
-And only such a square zero class is $F$. \end{proof}
+For the case $p'=0$, the only possible square zero classes are $kF, k\in \ZZ^+$.
+And for the case $q'=0$, the only possible square zero class is $B$.

-We remark that the absence of positive square classes in the decomposition is still valid without the reduced assumption.